GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Carol_Sturka/Carol_POTUS.md

 "The future of humanity is in our hands.
 As scary as that sounds, it is.
 It is up to us to put the world right.
 Why?
 Why save the world"

+Carol is on the right side of the President seal.
+The Eagle points to the right (to Carol).